 We rely heavily on the efforts of Enterprise Development Facilitators (EDFs) who are ward-based which allow them to be in constant touch with the communities.
 The EDFs mobilize, coordinate and monitor the Self Help Groups within areas of jurisdiction.
 EDFs act as the point of contact for the group members and this improves the visibility of the organization on the ground.
 This has drastically improved the impact of the organization in the community as the EDFs play an oversight and monitoring role over the groups.
 In simple terms we rooted within the communities we operate in.

-Lives improved between October 2015 and November 2020.
+40,000 lives improved between October 2015 and December 2021.
 Every business we help create benefits an average of five family members – young, old and everywhere in between

 It sounds obvious, but the idea of fighting poverty with jobs – an equation so basic that most of us take it for granted in our own lives – has only recently taken center stage in development.
 Hand in Hand Zimbabwe equips our members with the skills and knowledge they need to make their own success, with some notable benefits.

 For these reasons and others, all backed by solid research, jobs are finally catching on.
 In November 2012, UN Secretary General Ban Ki-moon released a statement calling on African leaders to “work together to foster job creation and entrepreneurship throughout the continent as critical ways to build a more prosperous and sustainable future for all.”
 A year later, The World Bank published a landmark report – aptly titled ‘Jobs’ – noting the importance of employment.
 “Jobs are the cornerstone of economic and social development,” it said.
 “Indeed, development happens through jobs.”
 And in 2014, UK International Development Secretary Justine Greening said, “economic development is absolutely and without question, the only way we can ultimately defeat poverty.”